تبیین و تحلیل بررسی تمایل به خرید برند لوازم خانگی داخلی در ایران و تاثیر هویت جهانی بر کیفیت ادراک شده با تمرکز بر نقش مصرف کنندگان

 • Naser Yazdani 2

-1 M.A.
-Business Administration, Shahed University
+1 M.A Student in Business Administration, Shahed University, Tehran, Iran.

 چکیده [English]